trustswiftly/docs/users.md

 {% endswagger-parameter %}

 {% swagger-parameter in="body" name="reference_id" type="string" %}
-An ID you can pass that correlates to your own system's user/account ID.
+An ID you can pass that correlates to your own system's user ID.
 {% endswagger-parameter %}

 {% swagger-parameter in="body" name="phone" type="integer" %}